zmiddle/zmiddle/README.md

 <h2>👨‍💻 Cybersecurity Projects:</h2>

-:warning: Don't be a bone head, these projects are for educational use only!
+:warning: Don't be a bone head, these projects are for educational use only! :warning:

 - <b>Reverse Shell Client (Python)</b>
   - [Link Comming Soon]